Biography

 * Alinco DM-330MV / DM-30T Power Supplies

-* SharkRF OpenSPOT3 Cross-mode Capable Hotspot
+* SharkRF OpenSPOT3 & OpenSpot4 Pro Cross-mode Capable Hotspots

 * Yaesu Wires-X PDN Node